Tyson Foods to shut two U.S. chicken plants with nearly 1,700 workers

-CHICAGO, March 14 (Reuters) - Tyson Foods Inc TSN.N will close two U.S. chicken plants with almost 1,700 employees on May 12, the company said on Tuesday, after struggling to improve operations in the business.
+CHICAGO, March 14 (Reuters) - Tyson Foods Inc TSN.N will close two U.S. chicken plants with almost 1,700 employees on May 12, the company said on Tuesday.

+The closures show that the biggest U.S. meat company by sales is still trying to figure out how to improve its chicken segment that has struggled for years.

-"The current scale and inability to economically improve operations has led to the difficult decision to close the facilities," Tyson said.
+"The current scale and inability to economically improve operations has led to the difficult decision to close the facilities," the company said.

+Arkansas-based Tyson wrongly predicted last year that it would see strong demand for chicken at supermarkets in November and December, Chief Executive Donnie King said on a quarterlyearnings calllast month.
+In January, the company replaced the president of its poultry business.

+The company said in its statement that it will shift chicken demand to other facilities from the plants that it is closing as part of a strategy to utilize the full available capacity at each facility.

 (Reporting by Tom Polansek)